erjosito/azure-wan-lab/README.md

 To do after this:

-1. Download the JSON config file with the IP addresses for the hubs and configure the NVAs
+1. Download the JSON config file with the IP addresses for the hubs and configure the Cisco NVAs
-2. Add the testvnet1 and testvnet2 vnets to their respective hubs
+2. Associate the testvnet1 and testvnet2 vnets to their respective hubs
 3. Redistribute some routes from the NVAs
-4. Investigate effective routing tables (`az network nic show-effective-route-table -n testvm1-nic -g $rg -o table`)
+4. Investigate effective routing tables in the vnets (`az network nic show-effective-route-table -n testvm1-nic -g $rg -o table`) and in the NVA (`show ip route`)

+Optionally, one or more of these:

+* Peer testvnet1 and testvnet2 together, and see how that affects routing
+* Peer testvnet1 with hub2, testvnet2 with hub1
+* Connect nva1 to hub2, nva2 to hub1